-7 Select nMesh > Rest Shape > Set Rest to Start Shape.
+7 Select Edit nCloth > Rest Shape > Set Rest to Start Shape.

 The rest shape specifies the shape that the dress attempts to achieve through its stretch, compression and bend resistance values.
 Thus, by setting it to the Start Shape, you ensure that the dress attempts to return to its initial configuration throughout the simulation.

-- 8 Select nCache > Create New Cache.
-Maya automatically plays back the nCloth simulation and saves it to disk. - 9 Playback the scene.
+8 Select nCache > Create New Cache.

+Maya automatically plays back the nCloth simulation and saves it to disk.

 The dress now fits tightly on the character from the beginning of the animation to the end.